ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   The `rustPlatform.buildRustPackage` function takes the source code from `src` and the projects `Cargo.lock` file and builds the project as via `Cargo` using the Rust toolchain already available no nixpkgs.

   == IV.
 Nix the package manager
   #line(length: 100%, stroke: 1pt + black)

-  A package manger is a tool that automates code reuse.
-They ensuring that all third party dependencies needed for a project, either that is directly or indirectly are downloaded and version controlled in manner which no dependencies conflict @illmer_2025.
-Package mangers usually operate at two levels, either tied to a programming language like the package manger `cabal` is tied to Haskell, where they are tasked with finding dependencies related to a projects source code, or at a system level managing full software installation such as `brew` on MacOS.
+  A package manager is a tool that automates code reuse.
+They ensuring that all third party dependencies needed for a project, either directly or indirectly are downloaded and version controlled in manner which no dependencies conflict @illmer_2025.
+Package managers usually operate at two levels, either tied to a programming language like the package manager `cabal` is tied to Haskell, where they are tasked with finding dependencies related to a projects source code, or at a system level managing full software installation such as `brew` on MacOS.

   The Nix package manager operates on the system level, and leverages _nixpkgs_, a software distribution built with Nix (the programming language), it contains 120,000 packages all released under the various open source licenses.
-These packages can then be used with the Nix package manager on most Linux distributions.
-Packages are distributed channels, for use on non NixOs Linux distributions, package distribution is done through the `nixpkgs-unstable` channel.
+These packages can then be used with Nix on most Linux distributions.
+Packages are distributed via channels.
+For use on non NixOs Linux distributions, package distribution is done through the `nixpkgs-unstable` channel.
 Both `nixos-unstable` and `nixpkgs-stable` follow the master branch of the nixpkgs repository.

-]

-#pagebreak()
-// Page columns
-#columns(2, gutter: 8pt)[

   #framed_terms[
     #terms.item[Nix Channels][A pointer to versioned tarballs and git commits.]
   ]

-  Nix supports a verity of platforms with various amounts of support for each:
+  Nix supports a variety of platforms with various amounts of support for each:
   1. `x86_64-linux`: Highest level of support.
   2. `aarch64-linux`: Well supported, with most packages building successfully in CI.
   3. `aarch64-darwin`: Receives better support than `x86_64-darwin`.